Tawny eagle: Probable live prey

 Determining whether prey has been taken alive at the nests of tawny eagles is generally considered to be difficult, although observations suggest that during breeding tawny eagles usually deliver fresh prey while raising young, indicating that such prey are usually either taken alive or newly pirated from other predators.
 Within a Kenyan study, only 1.9% of prey brought to tawny eagle nests was thought likely to be from carrion.
 While hunting prey, it often takes a variety of prey usually focusing somewhat on small to medium-sized mammals, usually medium-sized to large birds and occasionally medium to large-sized reptiles.
 A diet analysis in Zimbabwe indicated that among 160 prey items, 36.9% were mammals, 51.9% were birds, 10% were reptiles and 1.2% were amphibians.
 The leading prey species here were scrub hare (Lepus saxatilis), at about 15.6% of the total, helmeted guineafowl (Numida meleagris), at about 11.9% of the prey total, both chickens and unidentified snakes at around 6.9% and indeterminate spurfowl and doves at 6.2% and 5%, respectively.
-Birds made up 51.9% of the diet, mammals 36.9%, reptiles 10% and amphibians 1.1%.
 A similar dietary study conducted in Lochinvar National Park, Zambia found a higher proportion of birds and amphibians (61.4% & 5.5% respectively), with a surprisingly number of water birds being taken.
 Of 127 prey items here, the main prey species were determined to be helmeted guineafowl at about 15% of the diet, Swainson's spurfowl (Pternistis swainsonii) at 11%, poultry at about 8.7%, the African openbill (Anastomus lamelligerus) at 7.9% with the top mammals in the diet being scrub hares, at 5.5%, and African marsh rats (Dasymys incomtus) at 3.9%; furthermore indeterminate snakes comprised 5.5% of the diet.
 The variation in diet between the preceding two study sites is due to differences in habitat and prey availability.
 A very detailed study was conducted in Tsavo East National Park, Kenya, of the diet of the local tawny eagles over different years.
 Of 543 total prey items, 41.2% were mammals, 35.4% were birds, and 23.4% were reptiles and amphibians.
 Of these the most important prey was Kirk's dik-dik (Madoqua kirkii) at 21.7% of the total, yellow-necked spurfowl (Pternistis leucoscepus) at 6.8% of the total, cape hare (Lepus capensis) and crested francolin (Dendroperdix sephaena) both at 6.3% and red-crested korhaan (Lophotis ruficrista) at 5.9%; additionally, unidentified snakes constituted 21.3% of the foods.
 The dik-dik is a small antelope and is much larger than a tawny eagle.
 The tawny eagle certainly took dik-diks weighing up to 4 kg and possibly even 5 kg, with this eagle taking about 80 dik-diks in Tsavo East each year.
 In different areas of South Africa, small dietary studies determined the diet at nests to be highly variable.
-In the Highveld, about 52% of 60 prey items were mammals, 45% were birds and a small amount were fish.
+In the Highveld, about 52% of 60 prey items were mammals, 45% were birds and a small number were fish.
 In Timbavati and Klaserie, 63% of the diet was birds, 34% of it was mammals and 3% were reptiles.
 At Highveld, 25% of the diet consisted of yellow mongoose (Cynictis penicillata), 15% Cape ground squirrels (Xerus inauris) and 13% helmeted guineafowl.
 At Timbavati and Klaserie, various francolins were strongly predominant in foods, at about 44% with another 17% by various mongooses.